App is easy to use and provides clear, useful information. Setup and sharing is simple. Helps users focus on goals rather than just weight.

-Whether you’re trying to lose or gain a few pounds or simply stay at your current weight, a digital scale is the easiest way to see how well you are doing.
+Whether you’re trying to lose or gain a few pounds or simply want to know your current weight, a digital scale is an easy way to get that information.

-Not just for monitoring weight-loss journeys, digital scales can also help you to track hydration levels before and after a hard run, monitor your child’s weight to ensure that they’re growing as they should, and even check on your pet’s weight in between visits to the vet.
+Not just for monitoring weight-loss journeys, digital scales can also help you to track hydration levels before and after a hard run, monitor a child's growth, and even check on your pet’s weight between vet visits.
 Some also come with features that allow you to chart your progress and determine your body mass index (BMI).

 Digital vs. analog scale